Diversity and Inclusion

 The Marriage, Couple, and Family Therapy program is committed to social equity in the practice of family therapy.
 The MCFT program defines diversity as an embracing of differences in race, ethnicity, gender identity, sexual orientation, nations of origin, religion, abilities, age, and socioeconomic status; understanding the implications of these differences in context and taking responsibility for actions that may bring balance, respect, repair, coexistence and collaboration.
 We seek to bring together therapists-in-training who have a wide variety of experiences in order to learn from each other and explore the impact of their own societal context on their future work.
-Toward this end, we invite applicants from all social classes, races, gender identities, sexual orientations, nations of origin, ages, religions, and abilities.
+Toward this end, we invite applicants from all socioeconomic status, races, gender identities, sexual orientations, nations of origin, ethnicities, ages, religions, and abilities.

 Responsibility to social justice is reflected in the MCFT program mission, goals, and associated Student Learning Outcomes.
 It is integrated throughout every aspect of the program.
 Emphasis on equity and social justice aligns with the missions of the Lewis & Clark College, Graduate School, and Counseling Psychology department, including:

 - We are a community that commits itself to diversity and sustainability as dimensions of a just society.